vielhuber/adobe-animate-embed/README.md

 <div class="anim1"></div>
 ```

-now instantiate the animation by referencing the js file from the folder created above:
+instantiate the animation by referencing the js file from the folder created above:

 ```js
 let a1 = new aae(